geekq/git-wiki/README.markdown

 on the page.
 If not, then h1 is created out of the file name (as in original git-wiki).

+### Sections

+Content separated by headers like h1 is wrapped with divs, so you can style such blocks as you wish.
+Every header gets a unique id based on the header content.

 ### Style